BradNichol/personal-blog/content/blog/why-software-development-why-now.md

 Back then, after searching and clicking around AOL and Altasvita for many hours, I pulled enough info together to create basic websites myself using good old Notepad.

-I can still remember how they looked: classic 3 panel layout; left nav, header and central content with a scroll bar.
+I can still remember how they looked: classic 3-panel layout; left nav, header and central content with a scroll bar.

 I was not aware of CSS as it had just launched, so styling was provided directly in HTML and the layouts were developed using HTML tables and frames.
 The golden age!